Registration Coming Soon!

 $2,000 Blitz - Saturday

-VIP events with GM Yasser Seirawan - all weekend - details below
+VIP events - all weekend

 WHERE